© 2018 All rights reserved Outdoors Informed.

 A while later in 2003 saw the introduction of the “digital controlled brake system.”
 Used in baitcasting reels this electronic brake control further enhanced anglers fishing efficiency.

-The next major enhancement for spinning reels came in 2007.
+The next major spec enhancement for spinning reels came in 2007.
 With the introduction of the AR-C spool, a cold-forged aluminum spool with a special lip design.
 This helped to increase casting distance and reduced line problems.

-By the time 2012 began Shimano had a firm grip on the fishing market.
+By the time 2012 began Shimano had a firm grip on the fishing product market.
 Being constant innovators they brought another amazing innovation, the MicroModule gear system.
 Featuring precise shaped gear teeth, to deliver smooth reeling and excellent power transmission.

 Around 2015 Shimano launched its “Hagane” gearing concept.
 This is a precision cold-forged “Hagane Gear.”
 By cold-forging the metal Shimano made a gear that is strong, precise and very durable.
 As a result, the high quality Hagane gear reduces distortion and flex during reeling.
 As well, it can protect the inside of the reel from unexpected impact.